axelayala1988/ace/Readme.md

     dashboard: true             # install ACE dashboard, defaults to false
   microk8s:
     addons: "dns dashboard storage registry"  # which addons to micrk8s to install (https://microk8s.io/docs/addons) WARN: will increase resource usage
+vagrant:
+  provider: "virtualbox"    # provider to use, set to "hyperv" for hyper-v, "virtualbox" for VirtualBox (default)
 ```

 ### Step 4 - Provision